best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 Repositories or "repos" are typically project folders that are version controlled using Git or a similar version control system.
 One repository usually contains a single project.
+Developing your project using a version controlled repository has significant benefits for reproducibility.

 See [](version_control.md) for more information.